restic/restic/doc/030_preparing_a_new_repo.rst

         448 bar/baz/keys/4bf9c78049de689d73a56ed0546f83b8416795295cda12ec7fb9465af3900b44

-Rclone can be `configured with environment variables`_, so for instance configuring a bandwidth limit for rclone cat be achieve by setting the ``RCLONE_BWLIMIT`` environment variable:
+Rclone can be `configured with environment variables`_, so for instance configuring a bandwidth limit for rclone can be achieved by setting the ``RCLONE_BWLIMIT`` environment variable:

 .. code-block:: console